RENT-A-CAT | FILM REVIEW

 Rent-A-Cat captivates on a personal level.
 The character's unfortunate problems are all of a mundane nature that most people can relate to.
 It can be the loss of a close one, the separation from one's family, or having to cope with a dead-end job - the common denominator being loneliness.

-The aforementioned four sequences are all very similar - purposefully so - in order to employ the age-old comic tool of repetition.
-The encounters of Sayako are indeed humorous in their own right, but when it is pointed out for the third time that she seems like an economically challenged person, you can’t help but chuckle even harder.
+The four sequences mentioned above are all very similar, purposefully so, in order to employ the age-old comic tool of repetition.
+The encounters of Sayako are indeed humorous in their own right, but when it is pointed out for the third time that she seems like an economically challenged person, you can't help but chuckle even harder.

 The slow-building momentum makes the repetitive comedy work even better.
 At the same time, it effectively develops Sayako's character in a manner that makes her gradually more relatable.